 Obtaining Answer Data with Resolve Expressions

-The following table identifies available resolve expressions.
+The following table identifies the available resolve expressions.
 Q represents the question code, and A is the answer code.
 Replace Q and A with codes from your product.

 Resolve Expression